Maryann-Agofure/Getting-started-with-Glasp/Getting started with Glasp.md

 ## Introduction

 Most web users switch between web pages, finding bits and pieces of information and taking notes.
 However, the repetitive back-and-forth action involved can be inefficient.
 [Glasp](https://glasp.co/about) helps make this process proceed more smoothly and improves efficiency.
 It does this by enabling users to highlight, organize and save portions of text for later use.
-In addition, Glasp lets users access quotes from similar-minded individuals, which may improve their understanding.
+In addition, it lets users access quotes from similar-minded individuals, which may improve their understanding.
-This article provides a quick starting guide for Glasp and shows you how to create a Glasp account, create and share your first Glasp highlight, and connect with other members of the Glasp community.
+This article provides a quick starting guide for Glasp and shows you how to create an account, create and share your first highlight, and connect with other members of the Glasp community.

 ## What is Glasp?